3mdeb/news-and-ideas/blog/content/post/2021-04-18-optiplex_part2.md

 of power management related registers out there in the main processor which could ruin my day when configured incorrectly.
-So I began looping through them in the datasheet and looking for issues in the coreboot code, however I could only come up with this: https://review.coreboot.org/c/coreboot/+/40347 A minor fix that addresses differences between mobile an desktop platforms which in final result did not resolve my problem.
+So I began looping through them in the datasheet and looking for issues in the coreboot code, however I could only come up with [this patch](https://review.coreboot.org/c/coreboot/+/40347) A minor fix that addresses differences between mobile an desktop platforms which in final result did not resolve my problem.
 I had experience with the codebase used on the Dell OptiPlex 9010 already because it uses the same code a Lenovo Thinkpad laptops, especially x220 which I flashed with coreboot long time ago and is working without issues.
-So the only thing that could break thing is the Super I/O chip.
+So the only thing that could break is the Super I/O chip.

 ![Unknown chip](/img/unkown_chip.png)